antocuni/misc/talks/tdd/tdd.rst

 * easily spot regressions

-* easily find who/when/why introduced a regression
+* easily find by who/when/why a regression was introduced

 * "Why the hell did I write this piece of code?"

   - look at the commit, and the corresponding test

-  - and/or

-  - remove the code, and see if/which tests fail
+* Remove the code, and see if/which tests fail

+  - "One of my most productive days was throwing away 1000 lines of code" (Ken Thompson)

+  - "Deleted code is debugged code" (Jeff Sickel)

 * **The power of refactoring**